sorja/PythonConsole/README.md

 You will need to sign up for Microsoft Azure Marketplace at: https://datamarket.azure.com/home/

 You will need to get a client ID and a client secret from https://datamarket.azure.com/developer/applications

+For more information about the APIs go to: https://msdn.microsoft.com/en-us/library/ff512419.aspx

 Put the client id and client secret in the app and you will be ready to go.